pinot-contrib/pinot-docs/configuration-reference/functions/clpdecode.md

 ---
-description: This section contains reference documentation for the ADD function.
+description: This section contains reference documentation for the CLPDECODE function.
 ---

 # CLPDECODE